 This is why MTS has been implementing changes with the aim of substantially reducing our carbon footprint by the end of the year!

-As a service company, our biggest CO2 contributions are in the form of travel and office operations.
+As a service company, our biggest CO2 contributions and carbon footprint are in the form of travel and office operations.

 Despite this, due to the nature of our work, travel is our biggest (unavoidable) emissions contributor.

-It is time we tackled this issue and we are very pleased to announce our commitment to achieving carbon-neutral travel in the near future, by using a combination of CO2 offset schemes.
+It is time we tackled this issue and we are very pleased to announce our commitment to achieving carbon-neutral travel in the near future, by using a combination of carbon offsetting schemes.